 BUT…many companies, however, struggle with language and with communication of their science.
 This is where Scize wants to work with these companies – scientific communication.
 That’s what Scize Marketing does for healthcare companies, scientists, and tech firms.

-The digital health movement spans broad areas such as the Internet of Things (IoT), and healthcare directly, such as in electronic health records (EHRs).
+The digital health movement spans broad areas, such as the Internet of Things (IoT), and healthcare directly, such as electronic health records (EHRs).
 In Asia, especially in digitally progressive countries with strong government initiatives, like Singapore (Singapore Smart Nation) and Indonesia (Digital Indonesia Roadmap), we see ample evidence.

-The following five areas are dramatically changing healthcare in 2022 and will continue to expand.
+The following five areas dramatically change healthcare in 2023 and will continue to expand.
 Scize is looking to actively work with companies in any of these areas – helping build their digital marketing footprint in English.
 Plain English.
-Effective and clinical intelligent English that connects with media, academics, businesspeople, and the general public.
+Effective and clinically intelligent English that connects with media, academics, businesspeople, and the general public.

 1. Electronic health records and cybersecurity